Jackson-0728/ProEdit/README.md

     -- Allow public inserts (for feedback form) create policy "Allow public insert" on proedit_feedback for insert to public with check (true);
     ```

+5.  **Setup Supabase Auth**
+    - Go to your Supabase project
+    - Navigate to Auth > Settings
+    - Enable Email/Password authentication
+    - Enable Google and GitHub authentication and put in your secrets
+    - Save changes

+6.  **Setup Google Gemini API**
+    - Navigate to AI Studio > API Keys
+    - Create a new API key
+    - Save the API key in your `.env` file

 ## Running the Application